 Foods such as soy sauce, which doesn’t look like it contains gluten, actually contain a lot of gluten (wheat).
 Licorice also contains wheat flour, yet it looks gluten-free.

 I’ve written extensively about these common surprise products that contain hidden gluten.
-While I can’t tell if something is gluten-free just by looking at it, I can usually get an understanding if gluten-free ingredients were used and if it was prepared in a gluten-free friendly manner by decoding the food label.
+While I can’t tell if something is gluten-free just by looking at it, I can usually determine whether gluten-free ingredients were used and whether the food was prepared in a gluten-free-friendly manner by decoding the food label.

 8. What’s the difference between gluten-free and certified gluten-free?

-There are many products on the market today bearing different labels, making it tricky to decode what products are gluten-free and what products are not.
-Some products are certified gluten free by the GFCO and other organizations, while other products are simply labeled “gluten free.”
+There are many products on the market today bearing different labels, making it tricky to determine which are gluten-free.
+Some products are certified gluten-free by the GFCO and other organizations, while others are simply labeled “gluten-free.”

-If you eat gluten-free, there is an important and distinct difference between the two labels that you must understand.
+If you eat gluten-free, there is a difference between the two labels that you must understand.

 Products that are certified gluten-free have been verified to be gluten-free by a third-party agency, typically the Gluten-Free Certification Group (GFCO).

-Products labeled “gluten-free” (but are not certified gluten-free) must contain less than 20 ppm of gluten, according to FDA regulations, and these companies self-certify themselves.
+On the other hand, products labeled “gluten-free” (not certified gluten-free) must contain less than 20 ppm of gluten, according to FDA regulations, and these companies self-certify themselves.

 This means there is no third-party verification process that verifies if the manufacturers’ claims are truthful; rather, if a product makes a consumer sick, it should be reported immediately to the FDA for investigation.

-Products that do not contain any gluten-free label also may be considered free from gluten; however, it typically means the manufacturer is not sure if the product is gluten-free and doesn’t want to say as much.
+Products that do not contain any gluten-free label also may be considered free from gluten; however, it typically means the manufacturer is unsure if the product is gluten-free and doesn’t want to say as much.

-For example, a spice might contain “ground garlic” but not be labeled gluten-free.
-This may mean the spice manufacturer is unsure if the raw ingredients used contained or came in contact with gluten and therefore doesn’t want to make such a definitive claim.
+For example, a spice might only contain one ingredient, such as ground garlic, but it might not be labeled gluten-free.
+This may mean the spice manufacturer is unsure if the raw ingredients used contained or came in contact with gluten and, therefore, doesn’t want to make such a definitive claim.
 (Read more about hidden gluten in spices.)

-Some products have an allergen disclosure statement that can be confusing for those of us following a gluten-free diet.
-Things like, “Also manufactured in a facility that manufactures wheat” or “made on the same equipment as products containing wheat.”
+Some products have allergen disclosure statements that can confuse those following a gluten-free diet.
+For example, the disclosure may say, “Manufactured in a facility that manufactures wheat” or “made on the same equipment as products containing wheat.”

 9. Is it hard to be gluten-free?